buildbot/buildbot/master/docs/developer/style.rst

 For private methods or where code deserves some kind of explanatory preface, use comments instead of a docstring.
 While some docstrings remain within the code, these should be migrated to documentation files and removed as the code is modified.

+Within the reStructuredText files, write with each English sentence on its own line.
+While this does not affect the generated output, it makes git diffs between versions of the documentation easier to read, as they are not obscured by changes due to re-wrapping.
+This convention is not followed everywhere, but we are slowly migrating documentation from the old (wrapped) style as we update it.

 Symbol Names
 ------------